10 Entrepreneurial Side Hustles

 It can also be scary, and very annoying, when contact details are slipped into the public realm like your email or phone number, and you start attracting spam.
 Be very careful about where your details can be seen, and by whom.
 If you don’t want your email out there, take it off your Instagram bio and remove the contact button as it takes people right to an email page where they can copy your address.
 People can always DM you if you want them to contact you.

-Do a search every now and then to check what comes up.
-Having your contact details online can be a useful thing, especially if you have a brick and mortar but for obvious reason, protect yourself and your family.
+Search now and then to check what comes up.
+Having your contact details online can be a useful thing, especially if you have a brick and mortar but for obvious reasons, protect yourself and your family.
 Don’t list your home address, or show clear pictures of where you live unless you want people to know and be able to visit.

 If you sell items, have a return address you’re happy to list and if you want to receive samples or gifts, opt for something safer like a PO Box.